MKT 311 PRINCIPLES OF MARKETING (4 sh)

 ENT 350 ENTREPRENEURSHIP SKILLS (4 sh)

 In this course, students learn about and engage in activities related to success as an entrepreneur.
 Specifically, students will participate in self-exploration exercises to identify strengths and weaknesses, develop communication skills, learn team building strategies, and develop networking and negotiation skills identified as critical for building strong entrepreneurial ventures.
-Offered fall.
+Offered fall and spring.
+NOTE: This course no longer counts toward an entrepreneurship major or minor EXCEPT for students enrolled at Elon during or prior to the 2013-2014 academic year.

-This course provides students an inside view of how entrepreneurial thinking can be applied in many environments including social ventures, corporations, venture capital and new ventures.
-Working with mentors from the business community, students will develop a basic knowledge of entrepreneurship through analysis of venture plans and projects.
+This course provides students an inside view of how entrepreneurial thinking can be applied in many environments including sustainability, social ventures, nonprofits, corporate “intrapreneurship," investment firms such as venture capital firms and hedge funds, and the founding of new ventures.
+Prerequisite: ENT 250.
+Offered fall and spring.

-This course focuses on developing business plans for new ventures and the entrepreneurial process of new venture creation.
-Topics covered include idea conception, targeting specific research resources, competition analysis, risk management, identifying funding strategies, preparing pro-forma financial projections and consideration of milestones, exit strategies, and social responsibility.
-Emphasis is placed on scalable venture opportunities.
-Offered fall or spring.
+This course focuses on developing business plans for new ventures and on the entrepreneurial process of new venture creation.
+Topics include idea conception, developing research resources, competition analysis, risk management, funding strategies, pro forma financial projections, consideration of milestones, exit strategies and social responsibility.
+Prerequisite: ENT 340.
+Offered fall and spring.

 Business Administration Courses